barrwani/barrwani.github.io/_projects/(1) Kalindis.md

 <img src="/assets/mvmtprototype.gif" width="640" height="360">
 </center>

+Calculating the direction to go in and applying that direction to the players velocity vectors was simple enough:
 <details>
-<summary> Calculating the direction to go in and applying that direction to the players velocity vectors was simple enough. </summary>
+<summary> Code Snippet </summary>
 <br>

 ```swift